ksaj/lispiness/README.md

 Everything is executed as a script.
 For example:  clisp 1.lisp

 But read the code first.
+That's the whole idea.

 > Once you get over the ugly parts, you can get actual work done -- even with Common Lisp.